lewendm/blogdown2024/content/about/header/index.md

 And I recently became a dad, to a beautiful little baby girl :heart:.

-eel free to get in touch with me on [Twitter/X](https://twitter.com/LewendM) or via email at lewend.m@hotmail.com!
+Feel free to get in touch with me on [Twitter/X](https://twitter.com/LewendM) or via email at lewend.m@hotmail.com!